kennychavz/support_and_resistance_finder/README.md

 ### Prerequisites

-Make sure to install these requirements before starting your project
+This is an example of how to list things you need to use the software and how to install them.
-* python 3.10
+* npm
   ```sh
   sudo apt install python3.10 python-pip
   ```